 Drafting a commercial contract is a bit like completing a jigsaw; all the pieces need to fit together.
 For example:

 - Do you want to include a price escalation clause?
 If so, what formula do you want to use to increase the product or unit price?
 How does the price escalation clause fit with the termination provisions?
 Can a consumer terminate by choice at any point in the contract or are they restricted to termination by a specified notice period when an annual or self-renewing contract is due for renewal?
 What should the notice period be?
-Too long a notice period may deter potential consumers but too short a period may affect your cash flow
+A too-long notice period may deter potential consumers, but a too-short period may negatively impact your cash flow.
+It's also worth considering whether your terms could be seen as unfair under the Competition and Markets Authority guidance on contract terms, especially when dealing with individual consumers.

 - In a manufacturing agreement, do you require the manufacturer to have insurance for a minimum specified sum?
 If so, does the contract provide you with a right to inspect the policy?
 When does legal ownership of the goods transfer hands so they become your insurable risk?